cbhomestar/biogroup/project-1-DnaABoxes/report.md

 Later upon reviewing the textbook an another attempt was made, this time with a 500bp window *starting* at the minimum GC skew instead of surrounding it.
 This time the desired string *was* in the set of common 9-mers; however, it was a surprise to see that size of the resulting set was 34!
 However, after consulting the textbook again, we saw that this mirrored what the book indicated would happen.

 After some further data munging, which included removing reverse compliments from our results set and selecting only the matches that were exactly 1 hamming distance away, we found a set of 9-mers that matched very closely what was in the textbook.
-These 9-mers were     .
+These 9-mers were TCTGGATAA, TGTGAATAA, TGTGGATAA and their reverse compliments.

 ---
 ## DnaA boxes in mystery data